 I investigate how the visual system transforms spatiotemporally fragmented retinal images into discrete representations of objects and how this transformation becomes compromised during serious mental illness.
 This question is approached with standard behavioral paradigms--such as multiple object tracking and shape discrimination--and also with more recent techniques such as ideal observer, classification imaging, and adaptive threshold estimation.
 Over the years, I have also written on theoretical questions in cognitive science that are related to object perception, such as the extent to which early vision is cognitively encapsulated or the best way to characterize the content of sensory representations.

-After leaving the Kellman lab, I returned to Rutgers where I apply some of the same behavioral methods to investigate visual disturbances in schizophrenia.
-These studies are revealing that the illness in some cases dramatically disrupts perceptual organization.
+After leaving the Kellman lab, I returned to Rutgers where I applied some of the same behavioral methods to investigate visual disturbances in schizophrenia.
+These studies have revealed that the illness in some cases dramatically disrupts perceptual organization.
 Some of the impairments are closely linked to the ability to think clearly and function normally in everyday life.
 Others arise as early as the first psychotic episode or even during the prodromal phase, suggesting that they may serve as an illness biomarker.
 More generally, we are finding that relatively simple visual experiments offer surprising insights into how the illness emerges and how it changes the brain over time.